Wanted Ex-Silicon Valley Venture Capitalist

 Later, Incubators and Accelerators, both non-profit and for-profit form.
 These provide the much need coaching.
 Mentors help get startups the knowledge needed not make the big mistakes that can often sink young companies.

-Next, a network of high-net-worth investors often referred to as “Angel” or “Seed” investors, become aware of the startups and begin making small investments.
+Next, a network of high-net-worth investors (Link) often referred to as Angel (Link) or Seed investors, become aware of the startups and begin making small investments.
 These investments are usually in the range of $5000 to USD 25K.
 A few of these investments pay off, but the majority do not.

 One solution to the low success rate of Angel Investors is to pool their investment dollars.
 They do this by forming a fund and invest in some companies together.
 A group of high-net-worth individuals will get together and create a Micro VC Fund.
 This type of pooling of assets allows a single investor to invest in 10-30 companies over the 10-year fund life.
 The math says group investments are more likely to have a positive return on investment versus random single financial placements.